 What is the nature, extent and context of the behaviour including verbal, physical, sexual (including sharing of nudes/semi-nudes) and/or online abuse?
 Was there coercion, physical aggression, bullying, bribery or attempts to ensure secrecy?
 What was the time, location, duration, and frequency?
 Is the incident a one off or a sustained pattern of abuse?
 (Remember there may be other forms of abuse in addition to what has been reported) Were other children and /or adults involved?
 Has a crime been committed and/or have any harmfully sexual behaviours been displayed?

-What is the child’s age, development, capacity to understand and make decisions (including anything that might have had an impact on this e.g. coercion), and family and social circumstances?
+What is the child’s age, development, capacity to understand and make decisions (including anything that might have had an impact on this e.g., coercion), and family and social circumstances?
 What is the nature of the relationship between the children involved?
-Are they in a current or previous intimate personal relationship, do they live in the same household or setting, attend the same school/college, classes, or transport?
+Are they in a current or previous intimate personal relationship, do they live in the same household or setting, attend the same school, classes, or transport?

 What are the relative chronological and developmental ages of the children?
 Does the victim or perpetrator have a disability or learning difficulty?
 Are there are any differentials in power, social standing, or authority?